madhur-taneja/Hybrid-Cloud-Projects/course/3/project/README.md

-# Udacity Hybrid Cloud Engineer: Course 3: Project
+# Hybrid Cloud SaaS: Three-tier web application
-## Hybrid Cloud SaaS: Three-tier web application
+## Course 3: Project

 Our fictitious example company is **The E-Commerce Company,** with a stock symbol of **TECC**, hence you will see naming standards which use: tecc.